lpzhang-code/Call-Centre/README.md

 **Gather Verb**

-- use the `<Gather>` verb to collect digits or transcribe speech during the call; info entered by the user during set period will be sent to URL by POST request; if there is no info, twilio will move to next verb or end the call
+- use the `<Gather>` verb to collect digits or transcribe speech during the call; info entered by the user during set period will be sent to URL; if there is no info, twilio will move to next verb or end the call
 - attributes can be specified to configure the behaviour of the `<Gather>` verb

 ```